PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The much larger rank-four generic NHWC pre-Concat matcher is being migrated by semantic family rather than as one monolithic rule.
-Its strict float-path direct-adapter, unary, Pad-plus-direct, Dequantize, PReLU, and Softmax families are owned by
+Its strict float-path direct-adapter, unary, Pad-plus-direct, Dequantize, PReLU, Softmax, and expanded-Swish families are owned by `passes/nhwc_concat_layout.py`.
-`passes/nhwc_concat_layout.py`.
 Every Concat consumer must be an inverse NCHW→NHWC Transpose.
 Direct inputs come from NHWC→NCHW Transpose; the unary family permits one or more RELU, RELU6, LOGISTIC, TANH, or GELU operations